Suzain Fatima

 Suzain Fatima (born 16 November 1986) is a Pakistani actress.
 She has acted in many television series in Pakistan and also played a leading role in the Indian television series, Parwaaz.
 She is known for her role as Fatima in Meri Maa and Mehru in Behnein Aisi Bhi Hoti Hain.
-She will made her cinematic debut with upcoming film Delhi Gate.
+She will make her cinematic debut with upcoming film Delhi Gate.

 Career

 Modeling

-She is doing modeling for many years now.
-From bridal to causal Still shoots she has done all of them.
-Suzain is yet to make her debut on Ramp.
-She has done many commercials as well in Pakistan such as Olpers, Dawlance, Mobilink Jazz, Askari Bank, Knorr and many others.
+She has been modeling for many years, having done from bridal to causal still shoots.
+Suzain is yet to make her debut on the ramp.
+She has done many commercials as well in Pakistan, such as Olpers, Dawlance, Mobilink Jazz, Askari Bank, and Knorr.

 Acting

 She started her Professional career in 2004 and her first play was Mohabbet Hai Zindagi which was on aired on PTV Home.
 She has also worked in Indian television series Parwaaz which was on aired on Zee TV.
 She gained popularity with her portrayal of a leading role in ARY Zindagi's Behnein Aisi Bhi Hoti Hain.